 This deliciously creamy broccoli soup is loaded with flavor and hearty chunks of potatoes.
 It’s the perfect comfort food on a cold winter night to soothe your body and soul!
-It’s vegan, paleo friendly and Whole 30 compliant.
+It’s vegan, paleo, gluten free.

 The “cheesy” flavor in the soup comes from nutritional yeast, a golden yellow powder that tastes great and is really good for you.
 It is a is a deactivated yeast with a cheesy, nutty, umami flavor.
 The flavor makes it a great replacement for cheese in vegan and vegetarian dishes.

 Even if you’re not vegan you’ll love using nutritional yeast because it’s full of B vitamins including vitamin B12.